maniacs-satm/que-failure/README.md

 This strategy will retry a job at the provided `retry_intervals` assuming that the failure was caused by one of the `retryable_exceptions`.
-If any other kind of exception is raised the job will be left in a failed state and the `on_unhandled_error` callback will be invoked.
+If any other kind of exception is raised the job will be left in a failed state and the `on_unhandled_failure` callback will be invoked.

 ```ruby